 - Short On Time?
 Don’t boil or steam the potatoes to save time or you’ll make them too mushy.
 Use my air fryer jacket potatoes method to save time!

 - Freezing and Storing: The gnocchi dough, or uncooked gnocchi, can both be stored in the fridge for up to 3 days.
 I recommend wrapping the dough in clingfilm, or popping the gnocchi dumplings in a tub.
-You can also freeze them – see my post above for some top tips to stop them sticking together!
+You can also freeze them – see my post below for some top tips to stop them sticking together!

 Nutrition